nuitrcs/databases_workshop/sql/part3.md

 We also set the start year to not be null, but for the end year, it defaults to null (this is the default default, but we're being explicit).

 Our player-team table is still missing a primary key.
 We can't use player id and team id because players have left teams and later come back to them.
-So we could use 3 columns: player id, team id, and start year:
+So we could use 3 columns: player id, team id, and start year (again, ignoring the possibility that a player leaves a team and rejoins in the same year):

 ```sql
 CREATE TABLE player_team (